 Learn more about laparoscopy or robotic surgical techniques, which may mean less pain and a shorter hospital stay.

-In minimally invasive surgery, doctors use a variety of techniques to operate with less damage to the body than with open surgery.
-In general, minimally invasive surgery is associated with less pain, a shorter hospital stay and fewer complications.
+In minimally invasive surgery, surgeons use various ways to operate with less damage to the body than with open surgery.
+In general, minimally invasive surgery is linked to less pain, a shorter hospital stay and fewer complications.
+Laparoscopy is surgery done through one or more small cuts, called incisions, using small tubes and tiny cameras and surgical tools.

-Laparoscopy — surgery done through one or more small incisions, using small tubes and tiny cameras and surgical instruments — was one of the first types of minimally invasive surgery.
+Laparoscopy was one of the first types of minimally invasive surgery.
 Another type of minimally invasive surgery is robotic surgery.
-It provides a magnified, 3D view of the surgical site and helps the surgeon operate with precision, flexibility and control.
+It gives an enlarged, 3D view of the surgical site and helps the surgeon operate with precision and control.

-Continual innovations in minimally invasive surgery make it beneficial for people with a wide range of conditions.
-If you need surgery and think you may be a candidate for this approach, talk with your doctor.
+Ongoing progress in minimally invasive surgery makes it a good option for people with a wide range of conditions.
+If you need surgery and think you may be able to have this approach, talk with your surgeon.

-Surgeons perform many minimally invasive surgeries on specific parts of the body, including:
+Surgeons perform many minimally invasive surgeries on different parts of the body, including:

 Minimally invasive surgery can also be used for more general surgeries, including the following:

-Minimally invasive surgery emerged in the 1980s as a safe and effective technique to meet the surgical needs of many people.
-In the last 20 years, many surgeons have come to prefer it to traditional (open) surgery, which requires larger incisions and, usually, a longer hospital stay.
+Minimally invasive surgery came about in the 1980s as a safe way to meet the surgical needs of many people.
+In the last 20 years, many surgeons have come to prefer it to open, also called traditional, surgery.
+Open surgery most often needs larger cuts and a longer hospital stay.

-Since then the use of minimally invasive surgery has expanded widely in many surgical specialties, including colon surgery and lung surgery.
-Talk with your doctor about whether you would be a good candidate for this surgical approach.
+Since then, the use of minimally invasive surgery has spread widely in many surgical areas, including colon surgery and lung surgery.
+Talk with your surgeon about whether minimally invasive surgery would be a good choice for you.

-Minimally invasive surgery uses smaller surgical incisions, and it's generally less risky than traditional surgery.
-But even with minimally invasive surgery, there are risks of complications with anesthesia, bleeding and infection.
+Minimally invasive surgery uses smaller surgical cuts, and most often is less risky than open surgery.
+But even with minimally invasive surgery, there are risks of complications with medicines that put you in a sleep-like state during surgery, bleeding and infection.